ashtralgoveas/The-Sparks-Foundation-Project/README.md

 ### Backend - PHP
 ### Database - MySQL
 ### Youtube Video Link : https://youtu.be/2X4IXKHLVyE
-### Apply for the The Sparks Foundation Internship at https://internship.thesparksfoundation.info/
+### The Sparks Foundation Internship can be found at https://internship.thesparksfoundation.info/